TasniaSanta/Resturant_project/README.md

 # 8. UnitTest
-I have imported unittest module for unit testing. i have written three unittst based on caclulator
+I have imported unittest module for unit testing.
+I have written three unittst based on the calculator function

 **test_btn_click:**
 - This test checks the functionality of the btn_click function.